Best small towns to visit in Italy

 6) Polignano a Mare, Bari

-Only 34 kilometres from Bari is situated Polignano a Mare You might think that this is yet another town on the cliffs, but it certainly has a lot to offer.
+Only 34 kilometres from Bari is situated Polignano a Mare.
+You might think that this is yet another town on the cliffs, but it certainly has a lot to offer.
 At the entrance of Polignano’s historic centre you will find the Marchesale Arch, also known as Porta Grande which dates all the way back to the 16th century.
 The beach in Polignano is surrounded by cliffs and it is one of the cleanest in this area.
 Another very interesting attraction is Grotta Palazzese hotel and its restaurant built inside the cave.
 Not only is that super cool, but the food is extremely delicious!

 7) Assisi, Perugia

 Assisi is a town in the province of Perugia, in Umbria.
 It is mostly known as the town where St. Francis was born, so it is very much popular among the religious tourists, but it is also one of the art and culture centres in the area.
 Visit the Basilica of St. Francis which is one of the best known in Italy.
 The Basilica is a must-see for art lovers because in the Upper Church of the Basilica has some of the famous Giotto’s frescoes.
-Besides many churches and basilicas you can climb up to Rocca Maggiore, probably the best spot to enjoy the breathtaking view of the town and if you want to explore the museum inside the Rocca Maggiore and see how people used to live in the Dark Ages, you will need to pay 5,50€.
+Besides many churches and basilicas you can climb up to Rocca Maggiore, one of the best spots to enjoy the breathtaking view of the town.
+If you want to explore the museum inside the Rocca Maggiore and see how people used to live in the Dark Ages, keep in mind that there is an entrance fee.

 8) Positano, Salerno